 Understanding Carriage Agreements and Inventory Splits in Streaming TV

-Catherine Cho, Product manager
+Catherine Cho, Senior Product Manager

 Just as in traditional linear TV, carriage and inventory sharing rights are foundational to the streaming TV ecosystem.
 However, these agreements are often more complicated in streaming given the many ways media owners can distribute their content to consumers.
 In this video, Catherine Cho, product manager at Index Exchange, shares how distribution rights work in streaming, how inventory splits are structured, and the effect they have on the ad ecosystem.